zooniverse/panoptes-subject-uploader/README.md

 A command line client for uploading subjects to projects built on zooniverse.org (Panoptes).

+Important note: This code is not as well maintained as https://github.com/zooniverse/panoptes-cli or https://github.com/zooniverse/panoptes-python-client.
+Please consider using those routes for subject upload instead of this.

 ## Setup

 The client is working against Node.js >=0.10.36.
 Node.js must be setup first prior to installing it.
 [Instructions for node.js installation](https://nodejs.org/en/download/package-manager/).